 In this Kyber Network guide, we’ll be covering:

 Other than an exchange, Kyber Network is used as a medium to transfer tokens from person to person.
 This is great for p2p transfers as well as ICOs.
-The tokens that a person sends doesn’t have to match the specific token that the receiver wants to…receive.
+The tokens that you send don’t have to match the specific token that the receiver wants to…receive.
 Kyber does the exchange during the transfer.
 Let’s look at a quick example:

 Simple Kyber Network Transfer